Bishma/home-assistant-tng/README.md

 * Fully managed for all my sensors and devices.
 No auto discovery.
 * Universal remote for my media center.
 * AppDaemon Alexa skill API
-* Presence detection using Tile trackers.
+* Presence detection using android mobile app.
   * Sensor template to indicate when the house is empty.
 * On/Off control for Z-Wave through Home Assistant Cloud / Nebu Casa
 * Documentation tab in the app through markdown cards